 Q : What payment methods do you accept?

-A : We accept cash, checks (from returning patients only), and credit cards.
-Payment is due at the time of service.
+A : We accept checks (established patients only), credit cards, and cash in exact change.
+Payment is due at the time services are rendered.

 Q : What if I need to cancel an appointment?